microsoft/WhatTheHack/008-AzureDevOps/Student/Guides/challenge00.md

 4. Log into [Azure DevOps](https://dev.azure.com/) using the **SAME** account as you use to log into your Azure Subscription and create a new project named `What The Hack Azure DevOps`.
 The project should be `Private`, use `Git` version control and an `Agile Work item` process ([hint](https://docs.microsoft.com/en-us/azure/devops/user-guide/sign-up-invite-teammates))
 5. Download and install [Git SCM](https://git-scm.com/download) if you don't have it or a similar Git client installed
 6. Download and install [Visual Studio Code](https://code.visualstudio.com) if you don't have it
+7. Optional: Take the [DevOps Self-Assessment](https://www.devopsassessment.net) this will take between 20 to 40 minutes.

 ### Success Criteria